IT-Support-L2/Automated-System-WATCHDOG/README.md

 # What is Timer?

-It is the time interval in seconds in which all checks will be executed in loop.
+It is the time interval in seconds in which all checks will be executed in  infinite loop unless you click on Stop.
+I recommend to set it to 60 which equals to 60 seconds.

 # What should I input?